 *To set up an appointment with the Mayor, please call the office in advance as schedules tend to fluctuate from day to day.

-Jennifer Zartman Romano is a lifelong resident of Whitley County, growing up in Thorncreek Township.
+Jennifer Romano is a lifelong resident of Whitley County.
+She grew up in rural Thorncreek Township.
 A graduate of Columbia City High School, she holds a Bachelor’s Degree in Communication from Purdue University at Fort Wayne.
-In addition to being the owner of a small business, she is the marketing director of the Whitley County Chamber of Commerce.
-With more than 20 years experience, she has a strong background in marketing, journalism, public relations, graphic design, photography, non-profit and social media.
+In addition to being the owner of a small business for more than a decade, she is the executive director of the Whitley County Chamber of Commerce & Visitors Center.
+With more than 25 years of professional experience, she has a strong background in marketing, journalism, public relations, graphic design, photography, non-profit leadership and social media.

-A devoted long-time community volunteer, Jennifer serves in leadership roles on several local non-profit organizations.
-She has a great love of Columbia City and Whitley County, striving in many ways to improve the community for future generations.
+A devoted long-time community volunteer, Jennifer has a deep love for this community, striving in many ways to improve the community for future generations.

-Jennifer was initially elected by caucus in August 2015 to serve as the representative of the Southwest District on the Columbia City Common Council.
-She was then elected in November 2015 to represent the Southwest District for the following four years.
-She serves on the city’s ordinance and brownfields committees, as well as other special committees as needed.
-Through her work on the Council, Jennifer enjoys meeting with citizens, listening to their concerns, identifying their needs and seeking meaningful solutions, keeping everyone’s best interest in mind.
+Serving as the Southwest District representative on the Columbia City Common Council since August 2015, Jennifer chairs the ordinance committee and served on other committees as needed.
+Through her work on the Council, Jennifer enjoys meeting with citizens, listening to their concerns, identifying their needs and seeking meaningful solutions while keeping everyone’s best interest in mind.

-Jennifer and her husband, Tony, are the parents of three children they are proud to raise in this caring, vibrant community where her family has been rooted since 1838.
-In her spare time, she enjoys outdoor activities, photography, painting and spending time with her family and friends.
+Jennifer and her husband, Tony, are the parents of three children they are proud to raise in this warm, vibrant community.
+In her spare time, she enjoys outdoor activities, music, history, photography, painting and spending time with her family and friends.